MicrosoftDocs/powerapps-docs/powerapps-docs/maker/canvas-apps/customize-layout-sharepoint.md

 > * Change the screen title
 > * Show a scroll bar

 This tutorial starts with an app that was generated from a specific data source.
-However, the same concepts apply to any app that you generate in PowerApps, whether from a SharePoint list, an Excel table, or some other data source.
+However, the same concepts apply to any app that you generate in Power Apps, whether from a SharePoint list, an Excel table, or some other data source.

-If you're not signed up for PowerApps, [sign up for free](https://make.powerapps.com?utm_source=padocs&utm_medium=linkinadoc&utm_campaign=referralsfromdoc) before you start.
+If you're not signed up for Power Apps, [sign up for free](https://make.powerapps.com?utm_source=padocs&utm_medium=linkinadoc&utm_campaign=referralsfromdoc) before you start.

 ## Prerequisites